Allergen management

 Product development

-Product development involves validating which allergens are present, what control measures should be taken and how these products fit into the planning sequence.
+involves validating which allergens are present, what control measures should be taken and how these products fit into the planning sequence.

 Reception

 Products are only received in sealed packages.
 When packages are open or torn, it must first be assessed whether contamination could have occurred.
-In the event of possible allergen contamination, the batch must be refused.
+In the of possible allergen contamination, the batch must be refused.

 Storage